-Furthermore, we find banks that fall below the 5.5% CET1 ratio reduce bank loans by approximately 15 p.p. compared to banks above the 5.5.% CET1 ratio threshold.
-Banks with inadequate capital levels alter their lending strategy and seek to cut back on bank loans.
-Failing a stress test can often play a pivotal role in stress-tested banks' future decision-making, as banks may face greater scrutiny by the markets, where negative reactions can affect a bank's returns, such as profits (Morgan et al., 2014).
-The fall in profits, coupled with a negative market reaction, may exacerbate the problems the bank face, and this might cause banks to make difficult decisions, such as a reduction in lending.
+Furthermore, we find that banks that fall below the 5.5% CET1 ratio reduce bank loans by approximately 15 p.p. compared to banks above the 5.5.% CET1 ratio threshold.
+Undercapitalized banks alter their lending strategy and seek to cut back on bank loans.
+Failing a stress test can often play a pivotal role in stress-tested banks' future decisionmaking, as banks may face greater scrutiny from capital markets, where negative reactions can affect a bank's equity returns and earnings, (Morgan et al., 2014).
+The fall in profits, coupled with a negative market reaction, may exacerbate problems, and might ultimately lead to a reduction in lending.